Moburma/MCLevelEdit/README.md

 * The map image support is very crude and only a few levels have map images pre-created.
 The rest will appear as black squares
 * Removed items still appear on the map image
-* No editing of Mapgen attributes yet
 * No editing of mana total and target yet

 ## Todo

-* Support for new level creation - exposing Mapgen attributes
 * Support for editing level mana total and mana target
-* Possibly support for wizard AI functionality
-* Mana total estimation
 * Hopefully integration with the [REMC2](https://github.com/thobbsinteractive/magic-carpet-2-hd) project to have proper realtime map view
-* Magic Carpet 2 level support
+* Magic Carpet 2 level support - unlikely, check out [REMC2](https://github.com/thobbsinteractive/magic-carpet-2-hd) which now includes a Magic Carpet 2 level editor.
 * Make it look nicer